thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

     - apiserver
 ```

-In the above we could workaround this with some logic around nginx.conf, but doing so loses readibility and intuitiveness.
+In the above we could have a single role with some logic around nginx.conf, but doing so loses readibility and intuitiveness.
-But then we break what a *role* naturally means to us; this AWS instance is a front-end webserver, I don't want the role to *sometimes* be an api server.
+We also break what a *role* naturally means to us; this AWS instance is a front-end webserver, I don't want the role to *sometimes* be an api server.
 I think this is the crux of many messy Ansible environments in large sites, you're trying to do what Ansible tells you but it turns out less than good.

 But....what if we change the word role for *component*?